 GLOBAL MARKETS-Stocks jump on strong U.S. jobs data; COVID-19 caution lingers

-U.S. crude rose 1.98% to $40.61 per barrel and Brent was at $43.11, up 2.57% on the day.
-Treasury yields backtracked to trade lower shortly after rising following the strong jobs data.
+U.S. crude rose 1.26% to $40.32 per barrel and Brent was at $42.79, up 1.81% on the day.
+Treasury yields initially rose after the strong jobs numbers, but backtracked and traded lower for most of the session.

 Benchmark 10-year notes last rose 4/32 in price to yield 0.6693%, from 0.682% late on Wednesday.
 The 30-year bond last rose 4/32 in price to yield 1.4292%, from 1.434%.

 "The knee-jerk move in the wake of the jobs report made sense," said Ben Jeffery, a strategist at BMO Capital Markets in New York.
 "But clearly people were reluctant to sort of push that sell-off just given the headline risk over the weekend and the fact that things on the virus front still seem to be worsening."
-U.S. financial markets will be closed on Friday in observation of Saturday's 4th of July Independence Day holiday.

-In currencies, the dollar softened after the payroll numbers but trickled up to positive territory midmorning in New York, and has remained slightly higher since.
-The dollar index rose 0.143%, with the euro down 0.2% to $1.1228.
+The dollar edged higher after initially softening on the payroll numbers.
+The dollar index rose 0.065%, with the euro down 0.11% to $1.1238.

 - READ MORE ON: